awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.md

 This section also provides information on how to modify your existing application so that it can leverage your DAX cluster\.

 **Note**
-The DAX clients are available at the following URL:
+DAX clients for various programming languages are available at the following URL:
 ` [http://dax\-sdk\.s3\-website\-us\-west\-2\.amazonaws\.com](http://dax-sdk.s3-website-us-west-2.amazonaws.com)`
-At this time, DAX clients are available for Java and Node\.js\.